Notim/learning-tsql/README.md

 # learning-tsql
-contains URI and faculty exercises in DDL (Data Definition Language)  DML (Data Manipulation Language)  DQL (Data Query Language).
+Contains here URI and faculty exercises with DDL (Data Definition Language)  DML (Data Manipulation Language)  DQL (Data Query Language).

+Obs: works in some databases, but it was optimized for postgres Database.